Edward Haycock Sr.

-Edward Haycock Sr. (29 July 1790 – 20 December 1870) was an English architect working in the West Midlands and in central and southern Wales in the late Georgian and early Victorian periods.
+Edward Haycock Sr. (29 July 1790 – 20 December 1870) was an English architect renowned for his work in the West Midlands and central and southern Wales during the late Georgian and early Victorian periods.

 Biography

 Haycock was the grandson of William Haycock (1725–1802) of Shrewsbury and the son of John Hiram Haycock (1759–1830), who were architects and building contractors.
-Haycock joined the family business after 1810 and took control of it after his father's death in 1830.
-He stopped working as a building contractor around 1845 and was joined by his son Edward Haycock Junior (1829/30-1882), who continued the architectural practice until about 1880.
-He married Mary Hatton on 13 February 1827 at St Sepulchre-without-Newgate, London.
-By her he had three sons and four daughters.
+He joined the family business after 1810 and assumed control following his father's death in 1830.
+Around 1845, he transitioned from building contracting to focus solely on architecture, with his son Edward Haycock Junior (1829/30-1882) later joining the practice and continuing it until about 1880.

+On 13 February 1827, Haycock married Mary Hatton at St Sepulchre-without-Newgate, London and had three sons and four daughters.

-Haycock also played an active part in the political life of Shrewsbury as a Conservative: he sat on the council for thirty-four years, rose to become an alderman, and served as mayor in 1842.
+In addition to his architectural career, Haycock was active in the political life of Shrewsbury as a Conservative.
+He served on the council for thirty-four years, became an alderman, and was mayor in 1842.
 He was a friend of the Shrewsbury architect John Carline and also of Dr Robert Waring Darwin, the father of the naturalist Charles Darwin.

 He died on 20 December 1870 at his home, The Priory, Shrewsbury, aged 80 and was buried in St Chad's churchyard.

 "Haycock Way", linking Shrewsbury's 20th century inner ring road to the Column roundabout at Abbey Foregate, is named after the family.

 Architectural career

-Haycock received professional training in London under Sir Jeffrey Wyattville, exhibiting at the Royal Academy between 1808 and 1810.
+Haycock professionally trained in London under Sir Jeffrey Wyattville, exhibiting at the Royal Academy between 1808 and 1810.
 He then rejoined his father in the family building firm, working as builder and architect until about 1845, when he became a full-time architect.
 Work for the Gwynne family of Monachty led to the planning of Aberaeron.
 He was appointed County Surveyor of Shropshire from 1834 to 1866.

 Associations and style

-Haycock was a member of a group of architects which included Thomas Farnolls Pritchard, Joseph Bromfield and John Carline, who established Shrewsbury as a major centre for architectural innovation in the later 18th and first half of the 19th century.
+Haycock was part of a group of architects, including Thomas Farnolls Pritchard, Joseph Bromfield and John Carline, who established Shrewsbury as a major centre for architectural innovation in the later 18th and first half of the 19th century.
 This group gained many major architectural commissions in Shropshire and over much of Wales, despite competition from major London architects.
 Edward Haycock Snr specialised as a Gothic Revival architect.
 His father had used the Ionic order very effectively on the ill-fated Shrewsbury Shirehall and Edward Haycock continued with the use of Ionic orders on his major projects as at Millichope Park, Glynllifon and Clytha Park.
 His churches tend to be more pedestrian, using a simplified Gothic, often with crocketed pinnacles on the towers.
 A departure from this is St Catherine's, Doddington, (a suburb of Whitchurch, Shropshire) 1836–7, which has an impressive Grecian revival facade.